COVID protests escalate in Germany | DW | 14.12.2021

 Observers, however, consider participants at the demonstrations to be anything but harmless.
 Benjamin Winkler from the Berlin Amadeu Antonio Foundation has been watching developments in Saxony for years.
 He does not see the protests as expressions of spontaneous neighborly displeasure.

-"Those who take to the streets, to a large extent, are a mixture of the far-right extremist scene, the far-right Reichsbürger scene [a group that denies the existence and authority of the modern-day German government, Eds], conspiracy theorists, hooligans, and an alternative esoteric scene," he says.
+"Those who take to the streets, to a large extent, are a mixture of the far-right extremist scene, the far-right Reichsbürger scene, conspiracy theorists, hooligans, and an alternative esoteric scene," he says.
+The Reichsbürger movement denies the existence and authority of the modern-day German government.

-Much of the protest is supported by members of the far-right Alternative for Germany party (AfD), which is strong in Saxony.
+Much of the protests are supported by members of the far-right Alternative for Germany party (AfD), which is strong in Saxony.

 The self-proclaimed "Free Saxons" are a regional micro-party, but they're currently attracting enormous attention and reach via social media — far beyond the state of Saxony.
 The organization is classified as far-right extremist by Germany's federal domestic intelligence services, which finds that several proponents are firmly integrated into radical and neo-Nazi organizations.